benoitc/gunicorn/docs/content/reference/settings.md

 Extends [reload](#reload) option to also watch and reload on additional files (e.g., templates, configurations, specifications, etc.).

+Entries containing ``*``, ``?`` or ``[`` are treated as glob patterns and are re-expanded on every reload check, so a file created after startup starts being watched without restarting gunicorn.
+Note that it is the first edit to that file which triggers a reload, not its creation.
+Use ``**`` to recurse, and keep patterns narrow: a recursive pattern over a large tree is walked once per check.

+Two things behave the way glob does, not the way a path does. ``*`` does not match dotfiles, so list ``.env`` literally rather than expecting ``*`` to find it.
+And a literal path that happens to contain ``*``, ``?`` or ``[`` is read as a pattern, so it warns and matches nothing instead of failing outright the way a missing plain path does.

+Patterns are relative to the directory gunicorn is started from, not to chdir, which is applied later.

 !!! info "Added in 19.8"

+!!! info "Changed in 26.1.0"
+    Glob patterns are supported.

 ### `spew`